gbdev/pandocs/content/MBC1.md

 bits are discarded - E1h (binary ~~111~~00001) would select bank 01h.
-If the ROM Bank Number is set to a higher value than the number of banks in the cart, the bank number is masked to the required number of bits. e.g. a 256 kB cart only needs a 4 bit bank number to address all of its 16 banks, so this register is masked to 4 bits.
+If the ROM Bank Number is set to a higher value than the number of banks in the cart, the bank number is masked to the required number of bits. e.g. a 256 kiB cart only needs a 4 bit bank number to address all of its 16 banks, so this register is masked to 4 bits.
 The upper bit would be ignored.